augmented-os/augmented-os/docs/architecture/components/business_store_service/interfaces/api.md

 #### Update or Define Tenant Schema

 * **Endpoint**: `PUT /api/business/{tenantId}/schema`
 * **Description**: Define a new data model or update the existing data model for the tenant.
 The request body should contain a JSON Schema that describes the tables and fields.
-This operation will trigger validation and, if valid, apply the changes to the tenant’s database schema.
+This operation will trigger validation and, if valid, apply the changes to the tenant's database schema.
 * **Authentication**: Requires an authenticated user with a role that permits schema changes (e.g., `admin` role for the tenant).
 * **Request Body**: JSON object (the JSON Schema).
 For example: